dataiku-research/mealy/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mea's documentation!
+Welcome to mealy's documentation!
 ================================================

-mea is a Python package to perform Model Error Analysis of scikit-learn models, leveraging a Model Performance Predictor, a Decision Tree predicting the failures and successes of a ML model.
+mealy is a Python package to perform Model Error Analysis of scikit-learn models, leveraging a Model Performance Predictor, a Decision Tree predicting the failures and successes of a ML model.

-The code of the project is on Github: `mea <https://github.com/dataiku/mea>`_
+The code of the project is on Github: `mealy <https://github.com/dataiku/mealy>`_

 .. _install: